SocAIty/SpeechCraft/README.md

 Ever wanted to create natural sounding speech from text, clone a voice or sound like someone else?
-SpeechCraft is ideal for creating voiceovers, audiobooks, or just having fun.
+SpeechCraft is ideal for creating voice-overs, audiobooks, or just having fun.

 # Features:
 - Text2speech synthesis with the 🐶 Bark model of [Suno.ai](https://github.com/suno-ai)